-Sager is am Los Angeles-based writer, editor and social media producer, covering breaking news, entertainment, food, travel and health stories.
+Sager is an L.A.-based writer, editor and social media producer, covering breaking news, entertainment, food, travel, health and human-interest feature stories.

 COUP DE GRAS